ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-file-size.md

 ### Non-goals

 -   Configurable number of decimal places
+-   Configurable units (e.g. display all values in KB)
+-   Grouping by value ranges/buckets

 ### Features

--   Converts the byte value into other units (e.g. KB, MB, GB), based on the magnitude
+-   Converts the byte value to largest unit (e.g. KB, MB, GB) that results in a value of >=1
--   Option to convert using binary or decimal factor (i.e. 1024 or 1000)
+-   Option to use 1024-based units (e.g. KiB) or 1000-based units (e.g. KB)
 -   Displays up to one decimal place
 -   Sorts/groups by numeric value (number of bytes) rather than display string
 -   Localized number and unit strings